RedisLabs/redislabs-docs/content/rdi/architecture.md

 ### RDI API server

 The RDI API server exposes REST endpoints of RDI API.

 ### RDI CLI

 The RDI CLI provides a user interface to manage RDI.
+It uses the RDI API.

 ## Ingest functionality and architecture